 Following receipt of an appropriate request, OVW may be authorized or required by law to make information submitted to satisfy this requirement available for public inspection.
 Also, a recipient may be required to make a prompt supplemental disclosure after the award in certain circumstances (e.g., if the recipient changes in the way it determines compensation).

-Memoranda of Understanding and Supporting Documents
+Memorandum of Understanding and Supporting Documents

-Memoranda of Understanding (MOU) (30 points)
+Internal Memorandum of Understanding (IMOU) (25 Points)